 This is certainly the most expensive and drastic way to keep ducks out of your pool but it certainly works and will have many other advantages too.

-Many people in warmer climates, such as in Florida, have these installed but normally to keep bugs out rather than to keep ducks away.
+Many people in warmer climates, such as in Florida, have pool screens installed but normally to keep bugs out rather than to keep ducks away.

 They will probably not be suitable for those that live in colder climates, particularly where heavy snowfall is the norm.